DROP FUNCTION

 DROP FUNCTION adjacent;

-1. That is, you are dropping a global function, and the function does not exist within the specified namespace; or, you are dropping a scoped function, and the function does not exist within the specified scope.
+1. In other words, you’re dropping a global function, and the function does not exist within the specified namespace; or, you’re dropping a scoped function, and the function does not exist within the specified scope.